CleanroomMC/cleanroom-website/docs/groovy-script/mods/extrautils2/furnace.md

 Converts an input itemstack into an output itemstack, consuming energy.

 :::::::::: info Warning {id="warning"}
 When removing items, keep in mind that the default registry mostly contains INPUT items allowing any metadata.
-This means you cannot do `item('minecraft:emerald_ore')` and instead must do `item('minecraft:emerald_ore:*')`
+This means you cannot do `item('minecraft:emerald_ore')` and instead must do `item('minecraft:emerald_ore:*')`.
 ::::::::::

 ## Identifier